 Wash your hands well and often or use hand sanitizer with at least 60% alcohol.

-Wear a mask, as recommended by health experts (for example, when out in public or around other people).
+Know when to wear a mask (for example, when indoors in public in areas that have high rates of COVID-19).
 Your health care provider can advise you.

 Try not to touch your eyes, nose, and mouth.